How to Prepare Data for SuperCellCyto

 First, we need to select the markers to be transformed.
 Usually, all markers should be transformed for SuperCellCyto.
 However, you can choose to exclude specific markers if needed:

-For transformation, we’ll use a cofactor of 5 and apply the arcsinh transformation using the Spectre package.
-If Spectre isn’t installed, use:
+For transformation, we’ll use a cofactor of 5 and apply the arcsinh transformation.

 After transformation, new columns with “_asinh” appended indicate the transformed markers.